CodyBonner/reading-notes/Class03.md

 Good job you made it through!
 A quick recap of what was explained:

 **Version Control**

- -What is Version Control
+ - What is Version Control

- -Local Version Control
+ - Local Version Control

  - Centralized Version Control